Disability Resource Center

 Submit Summer & Fall Service Requests

 Once you have registered for your summer or fall courses, we encourage you to submit your Service Request Form as soon as possible.
-The priority deadlines for these requests are two weeks prior to the beginning of each term.
+The priority deadlines for these requests are two weeks prior to the beginning of each summer term.
+The priority deadline for the fall semester is July 31, 2020.
 Requests may be submitted after the priority deadline, but note takers will not be solicited in advance and there may be delays in preparing your letters and implementing your accommodations.

 Students who need to request books in alternate format should also submit an Alt Text Request.
 If you need any additional accommodations, including accommodations in a practicum or internship setting, please contact your coordinator as soon as possible to discuss your needs

 If you are a new student to the Disability Resource Center, please see our Getting Started Checklist for guidance on how to connect with our office.
 You will submit your first Service Request Form during your intake appointment with your coordinator, so we hope to meet with you before the priority deadline.
-Phone or video appointments are available if you will not be able to make it to campus for this meeting.
+Phone or video appointments are available if an on-campus meeting is not possible.